 NC Conference Conflict Transformation Ministers assist local churches in living out the Church’s mission of making disciples of Jesus Christ for the transformation of the world.
 CT Ministers often work closely with the Staff Parish Relations Committee or Pastor Parish Relations Committee.
 While you get ready to meet with a S/PPRC, please consult Preparing for an S/PPRC Meeting.
 We have also provided detailed instructions for these meetings in a protocol for meeting with S/PPRC.
 The notes at the bottom of this document can help you in leading your meeting in alignment with the Conversational Covenant.

 After your first meeting with a church or referral, pray through your notes, consult with your CT Minister partner, and consult with the CTM Director, if needed.
 Solutions often arise organically in meetings and listening sessions.
 Note especially any promises, covenants, or resolutions reached by church members.
 You will be able to build off of participants’ discernment as you discern appropriate next steps.

-If you schedule a listening session with a larger group after meeting with the S/PPRC please consult the instructions in the Listening Session Guidelines document.
+If you schedule a listening session with a larger group after meeting with the S/PPRC please consult the instructions in Preparing for a Listening Session.
 You will also need to help the church ensure all who wish to participate are invited.
 Getting Ready for a Listening Session contains an sample announcement and copy of the Conversational Covenant that churches can share widely in their congregations.

 After you complete a meeting with an S/PPRC or a listening session, please write a summary report.
 Examples of summary reports are here and here.
 Please include all relevant information, including areas of challenge, areas of strength, and possible resolutions.
 Include recommendations/proposals for next steps at the end of the summary report, if desired.
 The goal is to provide a prayerful, holistic approach to transforming conflict from a problem to an opportunity.